rtc-io/rtc-signaller/README.md

 mesh level if required.
 Signallers will not attempt to parse a message destined for another signaller, but they are visible by default.
 This can easily be handled however, by filtering `/to` messages.

+## signaller process handling

+When a signaller's underling messenger emits a `data` event this is delegated to a simple message parser, which applies the following simple
+logic:

+- Is the message a `/to` message.
+If so, see if the message is for this signaller scope (checking the target id - 2nd arg).
+If so pass the remainder of the message onto the standard processing chain.
+If not, discard the message.

+- Is the message a command message (prefixed with a forward slash).
+If so, look for an appropriate message handler and pass the message payload on to it.

+- Finally, does the message match any patterns that we are listening for?
+  If so, then pass the entire message contents onto the registered handler.

+## signaller message handlers

+### /request

+A request is basically a "search for a friend" message.
+This is where one peer in the mesh is searching for another peer based on particular criteria.
+In general, a request message is delivered to all peers within the mesh and then those peers that are not in a blocked state will respond.